Nicolette Stone: Mother-daughter conflict

 Chimes was thrilled to play the daughter of Jane, one of the show's legacy characters.
 Chimes felt it was more "rewarding" because of the rich backstory Jane provided Nicolette within the series.
 One of Nicolette's main story arcs created from this backstory is her fractured relationship with Jane.
-Chimes told Sarah Ellis of Inside Soap that Nicolette and Jane's problems arose from when Nicolette came out as lesbian whilst they lived at her her grandmother's house.
+Chimes told Sarah Ellis of Inside Soap that Nicolette and Jane's problems arose from when Nicolette came out as lesbian whilst they lived at her grandmother's house.
 Jane did not want Nell to know about Nicolette's sexuality which left her feeling unaccepted by Jane.
 Chimes believed that neither character was able to communicate their wanting of a better family relationship and the issue is "swept under the carpet" and festers.

 Jones thought that Nicolette and Jane's problems stemmed from them being "polar opposites".
 Jones added that "I think Jane wishes she would be more like her, which of course she isn't."
 Jane is hopeful they can solve their differences about what happened when Nicolette came out, but the latter is not as keen.
 Jones reasoned it was difficult because Nicolette moved to Australia and trained to become a nurse, while Jane remained in the UK to care for Nell.
 This time and distance only served to add to their rift.
 Jones concluded that the entire issue leaves Jane feeling "like a complete failure again" and finds it "very hard" to deal with.

 Writers continued to play on their fractured relationship during Nicolette's stories.
 When Nicolette decides to become a surrogate mother, Jane disapproves and expresses her concerns Nicolette is being hasty.
 Chimes believed that having a baby would be "healing" for Nicolette because of her own upbringing.
 She branded Nicolette and Janes relationship "tumultuous" and wants the child "to be fully expressed" because Jane did not allow Nicolette to express her sexuality when she was young.
 Despite Jane's disapproval, Chimes noted Jane's behaviour is because she "deeply loves and cares" for daughter.
 Chimes believed that her and Jones' good dynamic and workplace happiness was vital in portraying Nicolette and Jane's relationship.
 She described their artistic approach in which they strived to produce scenes that were superlative.
 If a scene required Nicolette to be arguing with Jane they spared no effort in shouting, "Come on!
 Come at me!"